 Though the presentation and marketing of the Miss on the Go are very clean and crisp, 3I do really like the quality of the packaging even though the girl on the front reminds me of a dumb fashion game my teenage sister plays it doesn’t seem like Miss VV took the time to get feedback on her toy/app before presenting them to the public.
 Had she done more research (especially in the sex toy reviewer blogsquad), I think this toy could have been really great.
 It wouldn’t be so gendered, it would be easier to clean, and there would be more options if your phone was picky.

 Maybe it’s because all of the phones that tried to connect to the MotG are older or maybe it is a really glitchy app.
 Either way, I can’t recommend spending $170 on something that might not actually work.
 If you want to try it anyway, you can purchase Miss on the Go directly from Miss VV’s Mystery.
+For the same price, you can get the ImToy Candy which doesn’t have as garbage an app.
 If you’d like something that’s actually very well reviewed to train your PC muscles, and you don’t mind it not being especially discreet, try the Minna kGoal.
-If you just want an app controlled partner toy with a genuinely good app, try the We-Vibe 4+, Sync, Rave or Nova.
+If you just want an app controlled partner toy with a genuinely good app, try the We-Vibe Sync, Rave or Nova.

 LUBE & CLEANING